 How To Find The Diameter Knowing The Circumference

-How to Find the Diameter Knowing the Circumference: A Comprehensive Guide
+How to Find the Diameter Knowing the Circumference: A practical guide

 Understanding the Relationship Between Diameter and Circumference

 Before diving into the methods, let's establish the fundamental relationship between a circle's diameter and its circumference.
 The circumference (C) of a circle is the distance around it, while the diameter (d) is the distance across the circle through its center.
-These two measurements are inextricably linked through a constant called pi (π), approximately equal to 3.14159.
+And these two measurements are inextricably linked through a constant called pi (π), approximately equal to 3.
+14159.

 The formula that defines this relationship is: